 Time was never so ripe than now to understand why gay/lesbian and other forms of sexual relations (other than the straight male-female relation) was considered sinful.
-This is because this is the time when Indian Supreme Court wants to legalize gay marriage and ‘Gender Neutral NZ’ (an organization in New Zealand wants to promote equality and conducted a gender attitude survey in the country in 2017) shames some New Zealanders for still believing in normal binary gender relations.
+This is because this is the time when Indian Supreme Court has legalized gay marriage and ‘Gender Neutral NZ’ (an organization in New Zealand wants to promote equality and conducted a gender attitude survey in the country) shames some New Zealanders for still believing in normal binary gender relations.

 This is also because we the men’s rights activists (MRAs) around the world are asked why MRAs don’t fight for gay rights (or any other forms of weird sexual fantasies that some males may have; say for instance sex with animals, bricks, stones etc.).
 Under present-day situation and with the influence of some creatures in the form of humans (we will still call them humans) who can stretch their imagination to any extent possible to justify any act as their right and then start spreading the venom across so that others get affected as well, it is probably the best time to clear some feminist farts around this topic.

 This is also pertinent to mention that if the Indian Supreme Court observation that ‘order of nature’ can change over time (while trying to strike down IPC 377 and legalizing gay relations) acted as a trigger for this article, a flurry of activities including making of a short film on a woman wanting to become Sunny Leone and showing how ‘oppressive’ the society is to stop her from being a ‘slut’ acted as a catalyst to clarify some basic facts of being humans who are distinctly different from other animals.
 This is also noteworthy to mention that the majority of men’s channels/blogs/sites promote such feminist videos and try to mould men’s thoughts in a feminist way.
 So, it is pertinent to reiterate some of the values that separate us from the animals.